ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

 ## Resulting Animations and Graphs

 There are various animations and graphs resulting from this project.
 We will beging with the first iteration of the project where the heat diffusion was not conserved.
+We can see the following three animations for n=3, n=4, n=5:

 ## Conclusion